+855 (0) 86 665 567

 What is my favorite part of my native country and why?

 “My favorite part of the country is indeed the seaside area and city of Kep, a former sleepy beach resort that has a special atmosphere, Deauville-in-Normandy style during her glorious past in the sixties.
-Located not too far of the capital city Phnom Penh, Kep-Plage holds a special place in my heart!
+Located not too far from the capital city Phnom Penh, Kep-Plage holds a special place in my heart!
 Then-Prince Norodom Sihanouk, Head of State, wanted to make Kep-sur-Mer a sort of Cannes of the Côte d’Azur, thus Kep-Côte d’Opale, with a Movie Festival and a Concours d’Elégance Automobile.
 Phnom Penh elite used to rush on weekends to Kep to escape from the heat of the capital city Phnom Penh (global warming was not heard yet in those times)!
-There was great seafood (even oysters) and a Japanese soldier from World War II who decided to remain in the country he loves and who grew strawberries, asparagus and Choux-de-Bruxelles on cool and green nearby Bokor Mountain Range!
+There was great seafood (even oysters) and a Japanese soldier from World War II who decided to remain in the country he loves and who grew strawberries, asparagus, and Choux-de-Bruxelles on cool and green nearby Bokor Mountain Range!

 What is my favorite thing about the Kingdom of Cambodia and why?